joreilly86/Flocode-Prompt-Library/README.md

 ## **AI Prompts For Professional Engineers**

-A curated collection of recursive, battle-tested prompts designed specifically for engineering professionals.
-Each prompt is crafted to be a **force multiplier**—generating other specialized prompts, frameworks, and workflows that scale across multiple engineering domains.
+A collection of recursive prompts designed for engineering professionals.
+These prompts generate other specialized prompts, frameworks, and workflows that scale across multiple engineering domains.

 Check out the [**Flocode Newsletter 🌊**](https://flocode.substack.com/) for more similar tools and insights.